encode/django-rest-framework/docs/api-guide/authentication.md

 The following third party packages are also available.

+## Django OAuth Toolkit

+The [Django OAuth Toolkit][django-oauth-toolkit] package provides OAuth 2.0 support, and works with Python 2.7 and Python 3.3+.
+The package is maintained by [Evonove][evonove] and uses the excellent [OAuthLib][oauthlib].
+The package is well documented, and well supported and is currently our **recommended package for OAuth 2.0 support**.

+#### Installation & configuration

+Install using `pip`.

+    pip install django-oauth-toolkit

+Add the package to your `INSTALLED_APPS` and modify your REST framework settings.

+    INSTALLED_APPS = (
+        ...
+        'oauth2_provider',
+    )

+    REST_FRAMEWORK = {
+        'DEFAULT_AUTHENTICATION_CLASSES': (
+            'oauth2_provider.ext.rest_framework.OAuth2Authentication',
+        )
+    }

+For more details see the [Django REST framework - Getting started][django-oauth-toolkit-getting-started] documentation.

+## Django REST framework OAuth

+The [Django REST framework OAuth][django-rest-framework-oauth] package provides both OAuth1 and OAuth2 support for REST framework.

+This package was previously included directly in REST framework but is now supported and maintained as a third party package.

+#### Installation & configuration

+Install the package using `pip`.

+    pip install djangorestframework-oauth

+For details on configuration and usage see the Django REST framework OAuth documentation for [authentication][django-rest-framework-oauth-authentication] and [permissions][django-rest-framework-oauth-permissions].

 ## Digest Authentication

 HTTP digest authentication is a widely implemented scheme that was intended to replace HTTP basic authentication, and which provides a simple encrypted authentication mechanism.
 [Juan Riaza][juanriaza] maintains the [djangorestframework-digestauth][djangorestframework-digestauth] package which provides HTTP digest authentication support for REST framework.

-## Django OAuth Toolkit

-The [Django OAuth Toolkit][django-oauth-toolkit] package provides OAuth 2.0 support, and works with Python 2.7 and Python 3.3+.
-The package is maintained by [Evonove][evonove] and uses the excellent [OAuthLib][oauthlib].
-The package is well documented, and comes as a recommended alternative for OAuth 2.0 support.

 ## Django OAuth2 Consumer